ThijsdeZeeuw/avg-kwintes/dashboard/README.md

 This directory contains the necessary files for setting up the Kwintes.cloud dashboard and Docker image extraction tools.

+> **Note:** This project is based on work from [coleam00/local-ai-packaged](https://github.com/coleam00/local-ai-packaged) and [Digitl-Alchemyst/Automation-Stack](https://github.com/Digitl-Alchemyst/Automation-Stack) with customizations and improvements.

 ## Dashboard Setup

 The dashboard provides a centralized overview of all the AI services running in your Kwintes.cloud infrastructure.